alike-aydin/InitialDip_AydinEtAl/README.md

 # InitialDip_AydinEtAl

-This repository complements **The oxygen initial dip in the brain of anesthetized and awake mice**, A.-K. Aydin *et al.*, 2022.
+This repository complements [**The oxygen initial dip in the brain of anesthetized and awake mice**, A.-K. Aydin *et al.*, PNAS, 2022](https://doi.org/10.1073/pnas.2200205119).
 It provides the scripts necessary to generate the main and supplementary figures.

 ## Procedure